rafsanbasunia/shell-enhanced/README.md

 🟡 ngrok will give you http and https link for your webUI.
 Copy it and paste on your browser hit ENTER.
 You'll have your qb webUI ✔

 ### IMPORTANT ❗
-After few seconds if it shows ```html Too many Connections ``` then ngrok token is wrong.
-RUN this ```html /run ngrok authtoken yourtoken``` to set your own ngrok token.
+After few seconds if it shows ```Too many Connections ``` then ngrok token is wrong.
+RUN this ```/run ngrok authtoken yourtoken``` to set your own ngrok token.

 By default qb-nox is running on 10001 port.
 So do not change ngrok http port to something else.

 ## How to upload Cloud :
 1. Make sure you filled all the neccessary values in rclone.conf.
 2. The default qb download directory is /home/dl.
-After all the downloads are finished, run ```html /cancel``` to cancel the ngrok process(qB will be running in the background).
-You can use this command to backup your file in your cloud folder - ```html /run rclone sync /home/dl yourRcloneConfigName:```.
-To upload in a specific directory in the cloud, run - ```html /run rclone sync /home/dl yourRcloneConfigName:directoryname```
+After all the downloads are finished, run ```/cancel``` to cancel the ngrok process(qB will be running in the background).
+You can use this command to backup your file in your cloud folder - ```/run rclone sync /home/dl yourRcloneConfigName:```.
+To upload in a specific directory in the cloud, run - ```/run rclone sync /home/dl yourRcloneConfigName:directoryname```

 Caution ❗